hrubiak/16-ID-B/docs/source/operations/item_002_epics_interface.rst

 On the Windows desktop of the control computer, users will find a shortcut named ``16idb MEDM``.

+Alternatively, the MEDM can be started manually:

+   1. In MobaXterm, start a session in veneno* as s16idbuser
+   2. At the prompt, type: source .bashrc
+   3. At the prompt, type: start_MEDM_S16idbdserv

 .. note:: MobaXterm program should be started or runnning in the background before opening the MEDM interface, otherwise
           the interface will not start.

 Attached below is a screen shot of the 16ID-B upper level status/control panel.